zanoxolomngadi/ufo-sightings-expo/README.md

     - Due to a few tests files being created, the singular test file helps for example purposes.

 3. Index.ts files within components, hooks, providers is used to simple and standardize imports.

+4. Data caching using TanQuery
+   The application data caching can be easily performed with TanQuery.
+Quick and easy to setup.
+   - Application requires no real use case for state management

 ----